clinton1719/effective-swe-concepts/content/Java/Does an Abstract Class Have a Constructor.md

 date: 2025-06-22
 ---

-## Does an Abstract Class Have a Constructor?

 Yes — this is a common interview question, and the answer is:

 > ✅ **Yes, abstract classes in Java do have constructors.**